tessercat/anothony-henday/README.md

+From
-From the transactions of the Royal Soceiety of Canada, Third series, 1907-1908, Volume 1, Section II.
+_The Transactions of the Royal Society of Canada_, Third series, 1907-1908, Volume 1, Section II.

 V. York Factory to the Blackfeet Country.